firefox35/konnect/README.md

 Game Instructions

 - Please enter your name in the textbox.
+- Your username must be more than 2 letters to be valid otherwise an alert will be displayed.
 - Click the Submit button.
 - This will bring you to the main game.
 - Please enter your 5 letter word guess in the textbox and then click the submit button.